GAM-team/GAM/wiki/Vault-Takeout.md

 * `includeshareddrives False` - Files in shared drives are not included in the hold, this is the default
 * `includeshareddrives True` - Files in shared drives are included in the hold

-For `corpus mail`, you can specify search terms to limit the search.
+For `corpus mail|group`, you can specify search terms to limit the search.
 * `terms <String>` - [Vault search](https://support.google.com/vault/answer/2474474)

-For `corpus mail`, you can specify time limits on the search:
+For `corpus mail|group`, you can specify time limits on the search:
 * `start|starttime <Date>|<Time>` - The start time range for the search query.
 These timestamps are in GMT and rounded down to the start of the given date.
 * `end|endtime <Date>|<Time>` - The end time range for the search query.
 These timestamps are in GMT and rounded down to the start of the given date.